 Physiotherapy (Professional Qualification) MSc

-The test date is 14 September 2016 and 25th March 2017.
+The GAMSAT test date is the 12th September 2018 and 23 March 2019.
 You must either register to sit the GAMSAT exam OR have a test score from the last two years before you apply for the programme as you will be required to supply your GAMSAT ID Number on your application to the University of Limerick.
 Please check the GAMSAT website for further information and registration dates.

 The programme aims to develop graduates who are able to:

 Contact: Dr. Amanda Clifford